 “We strongly support making the R&D tax credit a permanent part of the tax code, not subject to yearly extensions, as it has played a vital role in supporting the search for cures and breakthrough medicines,” says James C. Greenwood, CEO of the Biotechnology Industry Organization (BIO), a trade association.

 Making the credit permanent would help companies estimate their tax liability and remove “the constant uncertainty regarding whether or not the R&D tax credit will be extended,” Greenwood adds.

 Many specialty chemical companies also rely on the R&D tax credit to help them remain competitive in the global marketplace, says William E. Allmond IV, a vice president at the Society of Chemical Manufacturers & Affiliates, an industry trade group.
 “One of our members told House staffers that 20% of their workforce is involved with R&D, and 8 to 10% of company sales are used for R&D,” Allmond says.

 Although the tax credit enjoys bipartisan support in Congress, President Barack Obama has threatened to veto H.R.
-880, arguing it would increase the federal deficit by more than $180 billion over a decade because the bill’s sponsors have no plan to offset the tax revenue that would be lost.
+880. He argues that it would increase the federal deficit by more than $180 billion over a decade because the bill’s sponsors have no plan to offset the tax revenue that would be lost.

 The White House accused House Republicans of “imposing a double standard by adding to the deficit to continue and expand costly tax breaks, while slashing investments and programs that serve middle-class and working Americans in the name of fiscal rectitude.”